Skip to main content

 Research

 Mr Mallina has a strong commitment to research and evidence-based medicine, and regularly publishes in peer-reviewed journals.
 He has presented his research work at various national and regional meetings.
-Mr Mallina’s research is focussed on improving the outcomes of hand and wrist surgeries, reducing complications and improving patient satisfaction.
+Mr Mallina’s research is focused on improving the outcomes of hand and wrist surgeries, reducing complications and improving patient satisfaction.
 He is a reviewer of Orthopaedic and hand surgery journals.

 Clinical Interests

-• Carpal tunnel syndrome(nerve compression at the wrist)
+• Carpal tunnel syndrome (nerve compression at the wrist)

-• Cubital tunnel syndrome(nerve compression at the elbow)
+• Cubital tunnel syndrome (nerve compression at the elbow)

-• Hand and wrist ganglions(lumps)
+• Hand and wrist ganglions (lumps)

 • Tennis elbow